Finesse/almost-bank-test-task/README.md

 ## How to test

 Some checks are performed during `npm start` and `npm run build`.
 But there are also explicit tests.
 Run `npm test` to run them.

+## Architecture concepts

+- [Redux](http://redux.js.org) is used to manage the application state
+- [Redux-Saga](redux-saga.js.org) is used to manage asynchronous actions